stela2502/Singularity_Tutorial/docs/index.md

 ## Why use Apptainer/Sigularity

 1. **Containers are safe from external changes.** Remember when R 4.4 was deemed unsafe and LU automatically updated R without warning and destroyed your previous workflow?
-If your setup was Apptainer based then this would not be affected.
+If your setup was Apptainer based then it would not have been affected.

-2. **Reproducibility** Workflows will give a result, but changing the workflow (even updating packages) may lead to differences.
-To make results reproducilble it makes sense to have an image of your workflow that cannot change.
-This would be useful for future labmates when you leave the lab, but still need to use your workflows.
+2. **Reproducibility** The results from your workflow can sometimes change by simply updating a package in the workflow.
+To make results really reproducilble it makes sense to have an image of your workflow that cannot change.
+This would be useful for future labmates when you leave the lab, but still need to use your exact workflows.

 3. **Installing own software on COSMOS-SENS**.
 LUNARC are happy to install software, but sometimes some python packages are a pain to install.
 Apptainer provides a way to bundle the tools and packages you need for your analysis in one place and install them on you HPC system without the help of anybody while using the same software both on your development machine as well as on the HPC platform.